sachit3022/other-blog/content/posts/masters/index.md

 ### Which ~~Professor~~ Lab Should You Join?

-Karpathy, in his [blog](https://karpathy.github.io/2016/09/07/phd/), outlines several factors to consider when choosing an advisor.
+Karpathy, in his [blog](https://karpathy.github.io/2016/09/07/phd/), outlines several factors to consider when choosing a advisor.
 Most of them apply to master’s students as well, but some are more important.

 **Helpful Labmates:** This is the most important, especially if you are a masters student.
 The most you are gonna learn and spend time with is your labmates.
 So pick a lab which has the most smart and helpful folks.
 If there is a tradeoff between smart and helpful, always pick the helpful bunch.

 Case study:
 My labmates were the single most important factor in my success.
 My presentation and articulation skills improved simply by observing them — how they structured their presentations and discussed ideas.
-When my writing was weak, they rewrote sections and explained why their version worked better.
+When my writing was weak, they not only rewrote sections but also explained why their version conveyed the ideas more effectively.
 They shared resources freely, and when I was stuck on a proof, they’d chime in to help me complete it.

 On the contrary, once I asked someone incredibly talented for a small piece of help.
 The conversation went nowhere, and I was soon left on my own — losing valuable time in a crucial phase of my project.
 So, before joining a lab, try to have a conversation with one of the lab members.
 If they don’t have few minutes for you, run the other way.